jittermaster/GS2200-WiFi/examples/HTTPClient/Readme.txt

 < Power Save Mode >

-In ost cased, power save mode is controlled by AT+WRXACTIVE and AT+WPXPS.
+In most cases, the power save mode is controlled by AT+WRXACTIVE and AT+WPXPS.
 If AT+WRXACTIVE=1, AT+WRXPS does not matter.

 Power save mode:
   AT+WRXACTIVE=0 && AT+WRXPS=1